This document describes the commands that Klipper supports. These are commands that one may enter into the OctoPrint terminal tab.

 SET_GCODE_VARIABLE MACRO=<macro_name> VARIABLE=<name> VALUE=<value>: This command allows one to change the value of a gcode_macro variable at run-time.
 The provided VALUE is parsed as a Python literal.

-must be between 0.0 and 1.0.
+<value>must be between 0.0 and 1.0.
+The WHITE option is only valid on RGBW LEDs.
 If multiple LED chips are daisy-chained then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
 If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
 If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.
+By default, the SET_LED command will sync it's changes with other ongoing gcode commands.
+This can lead to undesirable behavior if LEDs are being set while the printer is not printing as it will reset the idle timeout.
+If careful timing is not needed, the optional SYNC=0 parameter can be specified to apply the changes instantly and not reset the idle timeout.

 MANUAL_STEPPER STEPPER=config_name [ENABLE=[0|1]] [SET_POSITION=<pos>] [SPEED=<speed>] [ACCEL=<accel>] [MOVE=<pos> [STOP_ON_ENDSTOP=[1|2|-1|-2]] [SYNC=0]]: This command will alter the state of the stepper.
 Use the ENABLE parameter to enable/disable the stepper.
 Use the SET_POSITION parameter to force the stepper to think it is at the given position.
 Use the MOVE parameter to request a movement to the given position.
 If SPEED and/or ACCEL is specified then the given values will be used instead of the defaults specified in the config file.
 If an ACCEL of zero is specified then no acceleration will be performed.
 If STOP_ON_ENDSTOP=1 is specified then the move will end early should the endstop report as triggered (use STOP_ON_ENDSTOP=2 to complete the move without error even if the endstop does not trigger, use -1 or -2 to stop when the endstop reports not triggered).
 Normally future G-Code commands will be scheduled to run after the stepper move completes, however if a manual stepper move uses SYNC=0 then future G-Code movement commands may run in parallel with the stepper movement.

-The following commands are available when a “probe” config section is enabled:
+The following command is available when an extruder_stepper config section is enabled:

 QUERY_PROBE: Report the current status of the probe ("triggered" or "open").